Translate This Page

 Whether you are going to university, work or Visa requirements this course will help you prepare for the IELTS Test.
 People who wish to join this course would ideally have literacy & numeracy in their own language as well as a reasonable amount of English language.

-English Conversational Intermediate - Fees: Gold Coin Donation each lesson (Fridays 10-12pm)
+English Conversational Absolute Beginners - Fees: Gold Coin Donation each lesson (Tuesdays 10-12pm)

 English Conversational Beg-Int - Fees: Gold Coin Donation each lesson (Fri 6-7.30pm)